Welcome to the

 Please note that all members will:

-1) Maintain the necessary 3.5 cumulative weighted GPA.
-[Starting with Class of 2019, GPA requirement will be 3.7]
+1) Maintain the necessary 3.7 cumulative weighted GPA.

-2) Attend all meetings, or pick up the minutes within two days for equivalent credit.*
+2) Attend all meetings, or pick up the minutes within two school days for equivalent credit.*

 3) Participate in the minimum number of hours of NHS-sponsored projects or activities with our school and community partners.
-Members are expected to continue community service activities on their own, but those hours do not count towards NHS requirements.
+For clarification on what constitutes acceptable service, please read the 'Service Hours PPT' which is a recap of information presented at the first NHS meeting every year.
+Members are expected to continue community service activities on their own, but for 2017 inductees, those hours do not count towards NHS requirements.
 There are hundreds of hours available to our members through our own signup calendar.

 (NOTE: Seniors must complete their hours one month prior to Graduation; Juniors have until the last day of school.)